Tyrrrz/GitHubActionsTestLogger/Readme.md

     run: dotnet test --logger GitHubActions
 ```

+### Ignore warnings

-If you don't want to have annotations for skipped tests, you can disable it with a parameter:
+By default, GitHubActionsTestLogger produces warnings for tests that have neither failed nor succeeded (e.g. skipped).
+If you don't want that, you can disable it with a parameter:

 ```sh
 dotnet test --logger "GitHubActions;report-warnings=false"